Legal Advice for Compensation Insurance Claims & TPD Payouts

 Not sure if you qualify?
 Ask a specialist TPD lawyer from Splatt Lawyers for a no-cost claim investigation and a free estimate of your permanent disability payout value.
 Call Now: 1800 700 125

-You generally don’t pay tax on a TPD payout, depending on what you do after the lump sum payment is deposited into your superannuation account.
+According to the Australian tax office, you generally don’t pay tax on a TPD payout, depending on what you do after the lump sum payment is deposited into your superannuation account.
 That’s because a TPD payment is not considered taxable income when it remains in your super fund.

-However, withdrawing money from your super fund’s TPD payout amount will likely have tax implications.
-So, it’s best to consult with a financial advisor to maximise the tax-free component of your TPD payout.
+We recommend you consult with a financial advisor to maximise the tax-free component of your TPD payout.

 In Australia, a TPD policy generally covers a wide range of medical conditions, including: